 The Red Chili VCR Fusion Climbing Shoe has an upper made of leather and a Velcro closure.
 It has a flat, moderate shape that is great for flat trekking or indoor climbing.
 This design aims to provide high tension without the usual cramps.
 However, there is an aggressive downturn for more extreme endeavors.

 Customers have loved the versatility of this shoe as well as the power it provides.
 There are no Amazon ratings for this item yet.
-The price range for these shoes is between $135 and $185.

 Five Ten Quantum Men’s Climbing Shoe